Girlvana: Self-Love, Yoga, and Making a Better World—A Handbook by Alex Mazerolle

 Ally knows who her readers and followers are, and I know they will benefit a huge amount from reading this book, but for the guys out there, you will too.

-There’s a lot of similarities between mine and Ally’s stories, which just made me feel like I could relate a lot more to her.
+There are a lot of similarities between mine and Ally’s stories, which just made me feel like I could relate a lot more to her.
 Both of us finding the power of yoga to combat our anxieties, disordered eating, and self-hatred.
 And the two of us competitive dancers.
 Even though I’m a male, and she’s a female, we’re two souls, both in serious need of self-love and compassion.

 Reading her story, I feel as though I am reading my own, and it’s frightening in some senses.
 Both the same age when we discovered yoga, me in Los Angeles, her in Vancouver.